GianlucaGuarini/SublimeText2-Parallel-Builder-Plugin/readme.md

 More Details
 ------------
-Once you set the property "target" to "parallel_builder", for each item of the "cmd" node you can set the command to run and also the path to your command script.
-In the previous example any command is already installed through Npm and set as system environment variables.
+Once you set the property "target" to "parallel_builder", for each item inside the "cmd" node you can set the command to run and also the path to your command script.
+In the previous example any command is already installed by Npm and set as system environment variables.
-The name for each cmd node should be a short description of the command final task
+The name for each cmd node should be a short description of the final task

 Known issues
 ------------